In-Depth Guide to Maximizing Construction Payment Management

 • Potentially time-consuming: It is not an easy task to log each and every material cost on a project, and failure to provide an accurate number upon completion results in lower profit margins.

 Owners bear a considerable amount of risk with time and materials contracts, given the unpredictable nature of any given construction project.
 They must pay the contractor for any unexpected costs, changes, or time overruns that occur during the project, which may cost them more than they initially planned for.
-Time and materials contract best suit projects that lack a well-defined scope of work.
+A time and materials contract best suits projects that lack a well-defined scope of work.

 Cost-Plus Contracts